-The modern population genetics research groups aims at reconstructing the demographic history of contemporary human populations in light of past events and of genetic adaptation to the environment they live in.
 The group has several foci of interest, including Estonia, South Asia, Siberia, Papua New Guinea and East Africa.

 Each genome sequenced or genotyped at the Institute is decomposed to obtain an estimate of its ancestry composition.
 The contribution of each demographic event is analysed to shed light on the recent and deep history of each sample's "enlarged family history", as well as on the effect these components may have on the overall genetic disease burden of each sampled individual.

-The Ancient DNA research group at the Institute of Genomics is an international set of researchers, post-docs and PhD students with a dedicated state-of-the-art cleanroom facility for high output of ancient DNA NGS data as well as use of IT infrastructure for large-scale bioinformatic analyses.
+The Ancient DNA research group at the Institute of Genomics is an international set of researchers, post-docs and PhD students with a dedicated state-of-the-art cleanroom facility for high output of ancient DNA NGS data as well as the use of IT infrastructure for large-scale bioinformatic analyses.

 The research purview of the group is human and pathogen evolution with projects spanning all seven continents and from the Palaeolithic period to the present.

-The laboratory has the capacity to generate aDNA from human, animal, plant and sediment sources for research questions pertaining to a number of topics including the impact of diet, disease, demography and environment on human, pathogen and animal evolution.
+The laboratory has the capacity to generate aDNA from human, animal, plant and sediment sources for research questions pertaining to a number of topics including the impact of diet, disease, demography and environment on humans, pathogen and animal evolution.

-The research group of cellular stress studies how human and mouse cells and tissues react to various unfavorable conditions, for example, to the deficiency of nutrients (glucose or essential amino acids) or which kinds of protective mechanisms they use to reduce the deleterious effects of reactive oxygen species.
-These types of stressful conditions occur for example in life-threatening diseases, such as stroke, heart attack and tumors.
-How the cell functions in these situations thus determines not only the fate of the cell itself but potentially also the fate of the whole organism.
+The research group of cellular stress studies how human and mouse cells and tissues react to various unfavourable conditions, for example, to the deficiency of nutrients (glucose or essential amino acids) or which kinds of protective mechanisms they use to reduce the deleterious effects of reactive oxygen species.
+These types of stressful conditions occur for example in life-threatening diseases, such as stroke, heart attack and tumours.
+How the cell functions in these situations thus determine not only the fate of the cell itself but potentially also the fate of the whole organism.
 We have been especially interested in the protein TRIB3, which we have found to serve a crucial role in the control of cellular stress responses.
-In our recent papers we report that TRIB3 acts as a negative feedback regulator that is important for protecting cells against oxidative stress and for the adaptation of metabolism to nutrient deficiency.
+In our recent papers, we report that TRIB3 acts as a negative feedback regulator that is important for protecting cells against oxidative stress and for the adaptation of metabolism to nutrient deficiency.